polterware/.github/profile/README.md

+**Welcome to Polterware!**
-**welcome to polterware!** we are a software development studio where innovation and transparency drive everything we do.
+At Polterware, innovation and transparency drive every project forward.